Root Cause – The Dangers of a Root Canal Your Dentist May Not Be Telling You

 A root canal procedure is still a common procedure in dentistry because, for the simple reason, no one wants to lose a tooth.
 However, more and more dentists are becoming concerned about root canals because it is impossible to sterilise a root canal system thoroughly.

-The reason why root canals are inherently a problem is that nowhere else in the body do we leave dead tissue.
-For example, if your appendix dies doctors know that they have to remove the dead tissue because it is a haven for bacteria and is not compatible with good health.
+Root canals are inherently a problem because nowhere else in the body do we leave dead tissue.
+For example, if your appendix dies, doctors know they have to remove the dead tissue because it is a haven for bacteria and is incompatible with good health.
 The same is true in a tooth.

 A root canal procedure involves drilling and cleaning out the central canal of the tooth.
-As well as the main channel there also exists thousands of microtubules where bacteria can still hide.
-According to Dr Lane Freeman DDS,
+As well as the main channel, there are thousands of microtubules where bacteria can still hide.
+According to Dr. Lane Freeman, DDS,

 even the best orthodontist or root canal specialist can do a great job at sterilising the main root but what they can not do is clean out all the microtubules.

-If bacteria remain in the tubules after the root canal procedure there now exists the perfect secure and warm environment for the microbes to reproduce away from the attention of the body’s immune system.
+Suppose bacteria remain in the tubules after the root canal procedure.
+In that case, the perfect secure and warm environment exists for the microbes to reproduce away from the attention of the body’s immune system.

 How is Tooth Health Related to the rest of the body?